Reece4000/New-Bank/testing-plan.md

 It is also time consuming to manually check every change when developing.
 It is important to have automated tests as well as exploratory testing.

-**Team Guidance** - make sure to do some manual exploratory testing every feature you developer
+**Team Guidance** - make sure to do some manual exploratory testing every feature you develop

 ## Unit Testing
 Unit tests help developers verify the code behaves as expected.
 Unit tests are run by developers when coding using the IDE